 You also need to figure out where you’re going to record your Podcast.
 You want to record it somewhere, where there is almost no noise.
 If you have a fan going – like your computer fan – or you have other noises such as kids running around, dogs barking or traffic; this is going to make it a very Low Quality Podcast.

+You need to make sure that you can do your podcast, somewhere away from all the noise; so that it sounds as professional as a radio broadcast.

 You might think about getting a partner as well.
 This can actually be done over The Internet.
 Find someone who has the same microphone that you do and then, each of you Record Your Part of The Podcast separately on The Same Recording Software – Audacity is a good, free solution – while communicating with each other via Skype or another program that allows you to talk to each other instantly.